Trachyscorpia: Characteristics

 Trachyscorpia is characterised by having a large head, which is almost half the length of the body, with a short snout and robust bones with strong spines.
 They do not have a pit located to the rear of their eyes.
 The eyes are quite large and have a horizontal ridge running beneath them which is armed with spines.
-The preoperculum has 4-5 spines, with the 1st spine being longer than the others and this spine has a main spine and a supplementary spine.
-There are 13 spines and netween 8 and 10 soft rays in the dorsal fin while the anal fin has 3 spines and 5 soft rays, The pectoral fin is not wedge shaped and is bilobed with longest rays at top, there are 21-24 pectoral fin rays and the upper rays are branched.
+The preoperculum has 4–5 spines, with the 1st spine being longer than the others and this spine has a main spine and a supplementary spine.
+There are 13 spines and between 8 and 10 soft rays in the dorsal fin while the anal fin has 3 spines and 5 soft rays, The pectoral fin is not wedge shaped and is bilobed with longest rays at top, there are 21–24 pectoral fin rays and the upper rays are branched.
 In larger fish the lower pectoral fin rays are fleshy, Thera are rough scales on cheek, in the intraorbital space and behind the eyes while the lateral line is complete, it reaches the base of the caudal fin, and has tubed scales.
 These species have maximum lengths which vary from 14.7 cm standard length in T. osheri up to a total length 56.9 cm in T. echinata.